patrickcurl/laravel-mix-eslint-config/README.md

     .less('resources/assets/less/app.less', 'public/css');
 ```

+You can pass an object with options for the [eslint-loader](https://github.com/webpack-contrib/eslint-loader) to the `mix.eslint()` function.

 Passing in a config object is optional, if you choose not to go that route, you can just use mix.eslint(), which will use the defaults:

 ```js